annkein/open_data_app/README.md

 1. Go to the Fingrid Open Data Portal: [https://data.fingrid.fi/](https://data.fingrid.fi/)
 2. Create an account or log in with an existing account.
 3. Go to Developer portal via the **Control panel**.
-4. Sign in to the developer portal
+4. Sign in to the developer portal.
-5. Go to **Products** where you can subscribe to the API
+5. Go to **Products** where you can subscribe to the API.
 6. Choose Open Data starter, write a name for subscription and then press the Subscribe button.

 ## How to configure the API key